Computational-Genomics-BSC/GenomeVariator/README.md

 ![tumorized_from_existing](docs/images/tumorized_from_existing.png)

 First, split the input file into two files (_Normal_ and _Normal 2_ samples) using `AlignmentSplitter`.
-Following is an example of how to divide an 300X input CRAM file into two 30X CRAM files in a 16-core and 32 GiB RAM machine:
+Assuming you have a singularity image called `genome-variator.sif`, following is an example of how to divide an 300X input CRAM file into two 30X CRAM files in a 16-core and 32 GiB RAM machine:
 ```
-python3 -O /genome-variator/alignment_splitter.py -i in_300X.cram -ic 300 -o splitted_ -oc 30 -sc 2 -p 16 -s 0
+singularity exec genome-variator.sif python3 -O /GenomeVariator/src/alignment_splitter.py -i in_300X.cram -ic 300 -o splitted_ -oc 30 -sc 2 -p 16 -s 0

 mv splitted_0_30X_0 normal_30X.cram
 mv splitted_0_30X_1 normal_2_30X.cram